sayanarijit/viper/docs/getting_started.rst

             | viper results:re-run --indent 4

-See the stdout of the final results from DB
+See the stdout of the final results from DB:

 .. code-block:: bash